robventurastudio/alignment-as-coherence/README.md

 ---

+SUMMARY (for alignment & interpretability researchers)

+This repository models alignment faking as a continuous phase transition in a reaction–diffusion field.
+The simulation represents deep model values and surface-level behaviors as interacting coherence fields that evolve under training pressure, adversarial noise, and coupling strength.
+The resulting phase diagram reveals a critical training intensity where deceptive alignment collapses into genuine value internalization — a quantitative analogue to phenomena observed in RLHF and constitutional AI.
+Metrics such as Lyapunov stability, coherence depth, and spectral structure provide testable predictions for detecting alignment instability in real neural systems.
+The framework offers a physics-based complement to interpretability research, reframing alignment not as a discrete moral outcome but as the stability of self-consistent dynamics within large models.

+---

 ### 🧭 Overview

 This repository presents a unified, physics-inspired approach to AI alignment based on **coherence propagation** and **reaction–diffusion dynamics**.